Jasmin Selberg: Early life and education

-Jasmin Selberg was born in Tallinn, Estonia.
-Her family moved from Estonia to Germany when she was one year-old.
+Jasmin Selberg was born 11 August 1999 in Tallinn, Estonia.
+Her family moved from Estonia to Germany when she was one year old.

 Pageantry

 The Miss Globe 2021

-Selberg represented Germany at Miss Globe International 2021 pageant and finished in the top 15, and winning the Miss Social Media award.
+Selberg represented Germany at Miss Globe International 2021, and finished in the top 15.
+She also won the Miss Social Media award.

 Miss Universe Germany 2022

-Selberg joined the Miss Universe Germany 2002 pageant and finished in the top 16.
+Selberg entered the Miss Universe Germany 2022 and finished in the top 16.

-Miss Supranational Germany 2022

-Selberg replaced Sabrina Binder, the winner of Miss Supranational Germany 2022, who was unable to compete in Miss Supranational 2022.

 Miss Supranational 2022

 Selberg represented Germany at the Miss Supranational 2022 pageant, where she finished in 27th place.

 Miss International Germany 2022

 Selberg won the Miss International Germany 2022 pageant.

 Miss International 2022

 After winning the national pageant, Selberg represented Germany at Miss International 2022, held at Tokyo Dome City Hall, Tokyo, Japan on December 13, 2022.

-During the final round of speech portion of the pageant, each finalist were given a chance to express their plans if crowned Miss International and share their personal advocacies.
-Selberg said:

-Someone I really look up to told me that it's good to start small before doing something big.
-And I would say I dare to dream big because that just say...
-Let's just begin with that it's good to support your locals.
-And this is what I want to do if I was lucky enough to be the next Miss International.
-Because it is not just what the big things are that we do—the little things matter because small things have big echoes.
-Let us start to plant flowers in our gardens for the bees.
-Or let's just pick up trash because it is beneficial for our environment.
-It's not just the big things that matter, but also the small and so does a good heart, kindness, and peace which we all should be ambassadors of.

 At the end of the event, Selberg was crowned as Miss International 2022, succeeding Miss International 2019 Sireethorn Leearamwat of Thailand.
 She became the third German winner following Ingrid Finger at Miss International 1965 and Iris Klein at Miss International 1989.
 Selberg was also the first European winner since Alejandra Andreu of Spain, who won Miss International 2008.